What does it mean to be my brother's keeper?

 Each of the activities below can help Home Evening group members learn how they can build Zion in their apartments.
 Following the inspiration of the Spirit, select one or more that will work best for the group.

-- Watch "Wounded on the Battlefield."
-Discuss together or in small groups the following questions: What are your impressions of the video?
+- Watch "To the Rescue," Discuss together or in small groups the following questions: What are your impressions of the video?
 How does this account relate to being your brother's keeper?
 How can the Code of Silence affect our relationships with our roommates?
 How can we best assist roommates or neighbors who may be spiritually wounded?

 - Watch the "Parable of the Good Samaritan."
 Invite group members to liken the story to themselves.
 Discuss together or in small groups the following questions: How would you feel if you were the wounded man on the side of the road and saw the others pass by you?
 What correlation exists between physical wounds and spiritual wounds?
 What is the relationship between "neighbor" and "brother"?
 What type of transformation-both in us and in our roommates-may occur as we strive to be our brother's keeper?